jgarcia2411/Jose-Garcia-Portfolio/README.md

 About me:

 - I am in my last semester of the master's program in Data Analytics at George Washington Universtiy.
 This portfolio showcase my school projects in the different courses I have taken: Programming for Analytics, Applied Machine Learning, Data Analysis, and Database Management.
 I got involved analyzing mostly energy usage and consumption data sets since I have been interested in this field.
-- Learn more about me in this [medium post](https://medium.com/@garciaguerra.jl/my-journey-from-petroleum-engineering-to-data-science-a7f05919d406)
+- You can learn more about me in this [medium post](https://medium.com/@garciaguerra.jl/my-journey-from-petroleum-engineering-to-data-science-a7f05919d406)
-- Go through my projects on my [Github](https://github.com/jgarcia2411)
+- You can go through the projects' code on my [Github repository](https://github.com/jgarcia2411)

 ----

 # School Projects